lkodinsson/MARS/Fantasy/Spellcasting.md

 # Spellcasting

 There are several different ways to cast spells, as represented by these skills: *animism*, *arcana*, *faith*, *ki*, and *power*.
 Each skill represents a different method and motivation for casting spells.
 When you become trained in one of these skills, you also will pick a specialization of that skill.
 Unless otherwise stated, whenever you advance in a spellcasting skill, you will learn a new spell to learn with that skill.
 Similarly, when your character starts with a spellcasting skill, they start with spells known in the same way based on your advancement.
-The highest difficulty spell you can learn, is determined by the dice step you are advancing to.
+The highest difficulty spell you can learn is determined by the dice step you are advancing to.

 ##### Table: Spell Learning Difficulty Limits
 | Dice Step | Step Name | Highest Difficulty |